sv3ndk/production-ready-serverless-python/README.md

 * `SERVICE_NAME` is the name of the service, e.g. `production-ready-serverless`
 * `MATURITY_LEVEL` is linked to the release life cycle, e.g. `dev`, `test`, `acc`, `prod`

+Those prameters are expected to be created before the deployment.

 This allows to share contextual information, like the URL of 3rd API, across all environments of a given maturity level.

-For example, all 'dev' stacks created in the context of a feature branch could share a set of parameters, all the ephemeral deployments created by CI/CD could share another,...

 For dynamic configuration that should not be shared across deployment, like feature flags, we could use a convention similar to the following and refresh them regularly at runtime: